chenhtml/learngit/readme.txt

-Git is versioon control system.
+Git is versioon distribution control system.
 Git is free software.
 Git is a distributed version control system.
 Git is free software.